What Are You Leaving Behind & What Are You Moving Towards?

 If you’d like to sit with this gently, you might reflect on:

-1. What am I leaving behind that my body still feels connected to?
+What am I leaving behind that my mind and body still feels connected to?
 Even if my mind has moved on?

-3. Where might fear be protecting me, and what support would help my body feel safe enough to move again?
+Where might fear be protecting me, and what support would help me feel safe enough to move again?

 There’s no need to answer these quickly.
 Sometimes noticing is enough.